liam-i/FlyHUD/README.md

 }
 ```

 * Sets the animation that should be used when showing and hiding the HUD.
-E.g. style, duration, spring damping.
+E.g. style, duration, spring damping:

 ```swift
 HUD.showStatus(to: view, using: .animation(.slideUpDown, damping: .default, duration: 0.3), label: "Wrong password")
 ```

-* Enable keyboard layout guide to track the keyboard's position in your app’s layout.
+* Enable keyboard layout guide to track the keyboard's position in your app’s layout:

 ```swift
 HUD.showStatus(to: view, label: "You have a message.") {